Watch Now

 So it’s always been in the interest of public entities not only to have thousands of union members on the ground, but to have that number actually increase, if at all possible.
 And while we’re at it, don’t forget the thousands more truck drivers who provide drayage services hauling containers in and out of the ports.
 The states and federal government collect taxes on their wages, too.

-But a union isn’t a union without dues-paying members, so preserving jobs by keeping automation technology out of U.S. ports is always a high priority for ILA leadership even as, observers say, it compromises the efficiency of operations.
+But back to technology.
 Ports in Asia and Europe deploy advanced automation to make operations as efficient as possible, and U.S. ports struggle to keep pace.
 In 2023 the Port of Los Angeles-Long Beach complex, largest in the U.S., only ranked ninth for volume among the world’s container ports, and New York-New Jersey didn’t crack the top 20.

 But who cares?!

 The U.S. is the largest market for everything from cellphones to furniture to model trains made in China, the world’s largest exporter.
 China rightly has to worry about moving its stuff out as quickly as possible.
 While some automation has found its way into U.S. ports — always under the auspices of union contracts — governments and ports and, yes, unions are caught in the aforementioned Möbius strip of wants and needs that isn’t likely to substantially change the structure of U.S. port operations in the near term.
 And it doesn’t matter if getting containers through those ports is like trying to push an elephant through a keyhole.
-Let us worry about that!
+We’ll worry about that later!

 Or more accurately, let consumers worry about it.
 They’re the ones buying all that imported merchandise, and they’ll be the ones paying for disruptions, delays and other assorted supply-chain snarls that will be baked into the price of whatever shiny object hits store shelves.